Program: M.A., Public Archaeology

 Graduate Coordinator: Kimberly Kirner

-Students who successfully complete the M.A. in Public Archaeology will be able to:
+Students receiving a Master of Arts in Public Archaeology will be able to:

-- Independently conceptualize, collect, describe, analyze and interpret anthropological and archaeological evidence according to generally accepted professional practice in anthropological archaeology and cultural resource management.
+- Independently conceptualize, collect, describe, analyze, interpret and communicate anthropological evidence according to generally accepted professional practice and ethics.